-This story illustrates what happens when product managers make assumptions about end users.
-They risk building software product features that users neither understand nor enjoy.
+This story illustrates that, when product managers make assumptions about end users, they risk building software product features that users neither understand nor enjoy.

-User stories describe the characteristics of a product from the perspective of the end user.
-Writing them helps ground product features in the context of lived experience, which is a north star for a PM trying to efficiently communicate with engineers and developers, whose time is precious.
+Writing user stories helps ground product features in the context of lived experience, which is a north star for a product manager trying to efficiently communicate with engineers and developers, whose time is precious.

 Senior product manager at Optimizely